Assessing Fitness for Duty

 Certification of Fitness for Duty Form (PDF)

-You should fill out the above forms with a description of the problematic behavior and give the two forms to troubled employees.
-You'll then want to instruct employees to take the certification of fitness for duty form to a health care provider.
-The health care providers will fax the form back to the EAP, who will then communicate with you regarding employees' returns to work.
+The above forms will be prepared to include a description of the problematic behavior, and you will give the employee the notification form.
+The EAP counselor or HealthPoint employee will then determine an appropriate medical provider to assess the employee to complete the certification form.
+We will then provide the certification form to the health care provider, and the provider will assess the employee and fax the completed form back to HealthPoint.
+The EAP counselor will then communicate with you regarding the employee’s return to work.
 To initiate a fitness for duty intervention, contact the EAP at 512-471-3366.
 In the event of an immediate, life-threatening crisis, call 911.
 For non-crisis urgent matters after-hours, call 512-471-3399.